ansrivas/kafka-installation-guide/README.md

             # In our case a list of zookeepers like this ( change ip address)
             zookeeper.connect=192.168.178.22:2181,192.168.178.20:2181

+            # this will enable deletion of a topic
+            delete.topic.enable=true

     -   Now start kafka brokers on all the nodes

             ./bin/kafka-server-start.sh config/server.properties